 - For Answer Order, drag answers to the positions you want them to appear.

-- Optionally, add question metadata in the Categories and Keywords section.
-To learn more, see Adding Question Metadata.
+- Optionally, type feedback for correct and incorrect answers, and question metadata.
+To learn more, see Question Metadata.

 You can specify partial or negative credit for Matching questions.
 Partial credit rewards students whose answer demonstrates incomplete mastery of the material.
 Use negative credit to discourage guessing.